See more in my portfolio entry here:

 - Carla J Griffin – 2016 New Website, maintenance and content updates

-- ** Carpe Diem Papers – 2017 Redesigned website with new ecommerce capabilities and Mailchimp integration; maintenance and content updates
+- ** *** Carpe Diem Papers – NEW!
+2017 Redesigned website and massive overhaul with newly added ecommerce capabilities and Mailchimp integration; maintenance and content updates.

 - *** Catherine Anderson, AWS -2015 Massive overhaul including redesign, SEO and security measures.
 A work still in progress, and one I’m especially proud of.
 Be sure to visit and see her award winning watercolors!